| Research in the Clayoquot Alliance

 for knowledge and strong convictions about the importance of increased

+understanding of these issues.
 The need to better understand the way in which research and knowledge

 can support policy formation, decision-making and action —in